-Technical Communication, the Society’s journal, publishes articles about the practical application of technical communication theory and serves as a common arena for discussion by practitioners.
+Technical Communication, capsule the Society’s journal, publishes articles about the practical application of technical communication theory and serves as a common arena for discussion by practitioners.
 Technical Communication includes both quantitative and qualitative research while showcasing the work of some of the field’s most noteworthy writers.

 The Frank R. Smith outstanding journal article award recognizes the authors of exceptional articles that appeared in Technical Communication during a calendar year.
 Since 1966, STC has paid tribute to the authors whose contributions have made Technical Communication one of the most highly respected journals devoted to the arts and sciences of technical communication.